 Medical Training Initiative (Paediatrics)

 Our MTI(p) scheme enables non-UK/EEA paediatricians, with MRCPCH or other postgraduate qualifications, to undertake high quality postgraduate training in paediatrics for a maximum of 24 months, before returning to work in their home countries.
 Find out more about the benefits and read testimonials.

 What are the benefits to candidates?

-The scheme provide the Fellows with the opportunity to enhance and develop skills across a range of areas including leadership and management, developing guidelines, conducting audit and research and understanding of clinical governance, whilst working in an environment where a patient-centered approach is the main focus.
+The scheme provide Fellows with the opportunity to enhance and develop skills across a range of areas including leadership and management, developing guidelines, conducting audit and research and understanding of clinical governance.
+The main focus is to work in an environment with a patient-centered approach.

-The College is committed to providing a training opportunity that benefits both the Fellow, their home country and the NHS units in which they will be working.
+The College is committed to providing a training opportunity that benefits the Fellow, their home country and the NHS units in which they will be working.

 What type of posts are offered?

 Posts are offered at a 'middle grade' level, equivalent in standard to Level 2 of the UK ST training curricula.
 After a period of three to six months induction at a more junior levels, it is expected that candidates will progress sufficiently to spend the remaining 18-21 months working at a more senior level.